Pluvie/ion/doc/API.md

 guaranteed to be always valid: it should be discarded as soon as another call to [buffer_push](#buffer-push) is made.

-This is by design of the linear memory management, where memory is guaranteed to be contiguous, but intermediate addresses returned by each [buffer_push](#buffer-push) call might lose validity due to the internal reallocations.
+This is due to the design of the linear memory management, where memory is guaranteed to be contiguous, but intermediate addresses returned by each [buffer_push](#buffer-push) call might lose validity due to the internal reallocations.

 #### Return Value